MODM Clinical Database Management

 PAM1S2ST – 3- to 5-month internship

-Number of ECTS credits = 10 – TU supervisor TU Béatrice BAÑULS
+Number of ECTS credits = 10 – TU Coordinator TU Béatrice BAÑULS

 Essential prerequisite:

-Have completed at least one internship during your bachelor'sTU
+Have completed at least one internship during the Bachelor’s program

 Content and Objectives ofTU

-2 hours CM: preparation and instructions for finding and completing an internship
+2-hour class: preparation and guidelines for finding and completing an internship

-3 to 5 months full-time in a public or private company.
+3 to 5 months of full-time work experience at a public or private company.

 Apply the knowledge acquired during the training program

-Carry out a concrete professional project in the context of your activities
+Carry out a concrete professional project within the context of the company’s operations

-Written report, Oral exam, Assessment by the internship supervisor
+Written report, Oral exam, Evaluation by the internship supervisor

 Semester 2